cs490-001-group8/project3-group8-sprint2/README.md

 	1. Run `eslint --fix scripts/[FILE]` in order to automatically fix some of the linting errors
 6. Run `pylint [FILE]` on any of the python files.

+## Setting up Heroku

+If you wish to deploy to heroku, log into heroku on your command line and run the following commands to move your database over:
+    0. If you do not already have a heroku project: `heroku create` and add your API keys to the config variables.
+Additionally, make a Procfile with the line 'web: python app.py' and put all your requirements in requirements.txt.
+    1. `heroku addons:create heroku-postgresql:hobby-dev`
+    2. `heroku pg:wait`
+    3. `heroku pg:push postgres DATABASE_URL`
+    4. `git push heroku master`

 ## Work Completed by Each Group Member
 1. Ameer Hassan
 	1. Create the weather widget and its functionality.